 Our aim is to provide you with as much detailed and accurate information as we can, to answer your questions, and to arm you with all the information you need to make your decision to trek the Kokoda Track with Back Track Adventures.

-Once you have booked your Kokoda Track trek with us we will send you a comprehensive Confirmation Pack which includes a detailed reference booklet entitled, Fitness and Information Guide.
-Armed with this material and knowing you are welcome and encouraged to contact us at any time to discuss any matter and seek advice, you will be well prepared for your adventure with us.
+Once you have booked your Kokoda Track trek with us we will send you a comprehensive Confirmation Pack which includes a detailed Fitness and Training Guide and Kokoda Information Guide.
+Armed with this material and the knowledge that you are welcome and encouraged to contact us at any time to discuss any matter and seek advice, you will be well prepared for your adventure with us.
 We believe strongly that the more you know before you go, the more you will enjoy the experience.

 Do you have a question we haven’t answered on this website?
 Contact us for all the answers you need.

 Q: Are all meals included while trekking the Kokoda Track?

 A: Meals are provided on all trekking days as outlined in our trekking itinerary.
 You just need to cover the cost of dinners, room service and snacks at your accommodation in Port Moresby, pre and post-trek.
 Breakfast is included in your accommodation at Port Moresby.

 Q: What food do we eat while trekking the Kokoda Track?